CUHK-AIM-Group/Endora/README.md

 ## Training Endora
-The weight of pretrained DINO can be found here [here](https://github.com/facebookresearch/dino), and in our implementation we use ViT-B/8 during training Endora.
+The weight of pretrained DINO can be found [here](https://github.com/facebookresearch/dino), and in our implementation we use ViT-B/8 during training Endora.
 And the saved path need to be edited in [`./configs`](./configs/)

 Train Endora with the resolution of 128x128 with `N` GPUs on the Colonoscopic dataset
 ```bash